alexchrys99/KUL_thesis/README.md

 only NSFW filtering browser extension

 v1.6 removal of extra code Erax_AI_extension_1.6

-The script Erax_AI_model_1.1.py contains the logic of 3 mechanisms for context (apply dynamically low threshold) with minimal changes also Nudenet can be used
+The script Erax_AI_model_1.1.py contains the logic of 3 mechanisms for context (apply dynamically low threshold) With minimal changes, also Nudenet can be used

 1) dangerous domains
 2) dangerous alt-text
-3) if model detects a class with a high ,reliability then the website becomes dangerouus
+3) If the model detects a class with a high confidence, then the website becomes dangerouus